Basketball Reference Blog

 1) Who has the record for most 3 pointers in an NBA game?

-Klay Thompson(Golden State Warriors) has thew record for most 3 pointers made in an NBA game with 14 3pt makes in a game vs the Chicago Bulls.
+Klay Thompson, then a Golden State Warrior, has the record for most three pointers made in an NBA game with 14 made 3s vs. the Chicago Bulls on 10/29/18.

 2) How many 3 pointers has Stephen Curry made?

-Stephen Curry has made 3,390 3 pointers in his NBA career which make him the all time NBA leader in 3 point shots made.
+Heading into the 2025-26 season, Stephen Curry has made 4,058 three pointers in his NBA career, making him the all-time NBA leader in three-point shots made and counting.

 Join our Sports Reference Community